Lab Member Fall 2004 – Fall 2007

 The intersection between science and resource management is of utmost importance to the conservation of biological diversity.
 Natural resource managers and academic scientists often fail to communicate in applying scientific findings to policy decisions or recommendations.
 The field of conservation biology strives to link these two disciplines and create a management framework to preserve the world’s biodiversity.

-The goal of my PhD research is to help develop the necessary tools that will allow resource managers to make informed decisions on how to best protect biodiversity.
-My objective is to create a decision framework that will allow mangers to make appropriate decisions based on what aspects of biodiversity they hope to preserve.
-I will be testing various methods used for designating conservation areas as well as developing a framework that will help managers optimally inventory and monitor areas under their administration.
+The goal of Jared’s PhD research was to help develop the necessary tools that will allow resource managers to make informed decisions on how to best protect biodiversity.
+His objective was to create a decision framework that would allow mangers to make appropriate decisions based on what aspects of biodiversity they hope to preserve.
+Jared tested various methods used for designating conservation areas as well as developing a framework that would help managers optimally inventory and monitor areas under their administration.